Coder-RD/Java_Challenge/README.md

 Using Varargs makes the method flexible because it can process multiple integer values with a single method definition.

 This challenge helped me strengthen my understanding of **prime number logic, Varargs, loops, conditions, and flexible method design**.

-## 🎯 What I Learned

-Through this challenge, I learned:

-- How to check whether a number is prime.
-- How to process multiple integers using Java Varargs.
-- How `int... numbers` works in a method.
-- How loops and conditions can be used for prime number validation.
-- How Varargs can reduce the need for multiple overloaded methods.
-- How to write a flexible method for multiple integer inputs.
-- How the solution remains compatible with Java Reflection requirements.
-- How to apply logical thinking to HackerRank programming problems.

 ---